NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 The discussion on basic concepts briefly mentions the role of a nano behavior tree but it does not fully explore its potential.
 Let's now consider in which situations you may find a non-trivial behavior tree beneficial.

-Suppose you are implementing a service that requires not one but two VMs.
-While you can always add more states to the main (self) component, these states are processed sequentially.
+Suppose that you are implementing a service that requires not one but two VMs.
+While you can always add more states to the component, these states are processed sequentially.
 However, you might want to provision the two VMs in parallel, since they take a comparatively long time, and it makes little sense having to wait until the first one is finished before starting with the second one.
 Nano services provide an elegant solution to this challenge in the form of multiple plan components: provisioning of each VM can be tracked by a separate plan component, allowing the two to advance independently, in parallel.

 If the two VMs go through the same states, you can use a single component type in the plan outline for both.
 It is the job of the behavior tree to create or synthesize actual components for each service instance.
 Therefore, you could use a behavior tree similar to the following example: